sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Insight

-For most corporations with persistent gaps in both indicators, the longer-term pattern was still visible in the most recent year.
+For most of these corporations, the five-year pattern was still visible in the latest year.

-The seven corporations that remained above their peer median in both measures are useful starting points for further review.
-At the same time, Hamilton Health Sciences and Arnprior Regional Health show why the latest year should not simply be treated as a continuation of the historical pattern.
+But Hamilton and Arnprior were good reminders that the latest result does not always continue the historical pattern.

+That is why I found it more useful to look at current and long-term performance together.

 ### Recommendation

-Corporations that combine a five-year persistent gap with above-peer **wait times** in both indicators in 2024–2025 would be reasonable priorities for a closer operational review.
+The seven corporations that remained above their peer median in both measures would be my first group for a closer operational review.

-The purpose of that review would be to understand what may be contributing to the pattern, not to assume a cause from the wait-time data alone.
-Patient volume, case mix, staffing, inpatient capacity, and other operational measures would be needed before drawing conclusions.
+The goal would not be to assume what is causing the gap.
+I would want to bring in patient volume, case mix, staffing, inpatient capacity, and other operational data before drawing conclusions.

-Corporations whose latest-year results have moved away from their historical pattern should also be followed over additional years to see whether the change continues.
+For corporations where the latest result has started to change, I would keep following the trend to see whether the improvement continues.

 ## Limitations